First, use the information earlier in this guide to make sure you know what equality law says your employer must do.

 Fair and unfair dismissal

 This guide only tells you about equality law.
 There are other laws which your employer needs to follow to make sure a dismissal is fair, in the sense that the proper procedures have been followed.
-You can find out more about these from Acas, whose contact details are found within the Further sources of information.

 Your employer must avoid unlawful discrimination in why they do something and the way that they do it.